fgregg/fgregg.github.io/_posts/2024-03-13-makefiles-fan-out.md

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) improves on
 this a bit with its checkpoint syntax.
-It is better than a recursive call, but here too we can't we can’t clearly read off the whole chain of dependency relations.
+It is better than a recursive call, but here, too, we can’t clearly read off the whole chain of dependency relations.

 ```